cdktf/cdktf-provider-cloudflare/docs/healthcheck.csharp.md

 The number of retries to attempt in case of a timeout before marking the origin as unhealthy.

 Retries are attempted immediately.
-Defaults to `2`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/healthcheck#retries Healthcheck#retries}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/healthcheck#retries Healthcheck#retries}

 ---